Transcript: Black Raspberries vs. Oral Cancer

 More berried treasure: A story similar to the strawberries and esophageal cancer revelation has emerged with black raspberries and oral cancer.
-Again it started with in-vitro studies.
-Oral cancer is one of the 10 most common cancers in the US with a flip-of-the-coin death rate.
-We can reduce our risk of oral cancer by avoid all forms of tobacco, restricting alcohol consumption, avoiding obesity, and eating at least five servings of vegetables and fruits each day, as well as shooting for fewer than 6 lifetime oral sex partners and avoiding prolonged marijuana use—meaning more than about 20 years.
-But what if you already have precancerous changes in your mouth?
+Again, it started with in vitro studies.
+Oral cancer; “one of the 10 most common cancers” in the U.S., with a flip-of-the-coin death rate.
+We can reduce our risk of oral cancer by avoiding all forms of tobacco, restricting alcohol consumption, avoiding obesity, and eating at least five servings of vegetables and fruits each day—as well as shooting for fewer than six lifetime oral sex partners, and avoiding prolonged marijuana use—meaning more than about twenty years.
+But, what if you already have precancerous changes in your mouth?

-Well, black raspberries appear to selectively inhibit the growth of both malignant and premalignant cells, but not normal cells—just what we want, but that's just in a petri dish.
-So they took some folks with precancerous growth in their mouths, so called oral intraepithelial neoplasia, and had them rub a black raspberry gel on it for 6 weeks.
-Like the esophageal study with strawberries, most of the patients’ lesions improved, including complete clinical regression.
-Now you see it; now you don’t.
-Thanks to just berries.
-They were able to follow a reversal of genetic changes that had led to the silencing of tumor suppressor genes.
+Well, black raspberries appear to selectively inhibit the growth of both malignant and premalignant cells, but not normal cells.
+Just what we want, but this was in a petri dish.
+So, they took some folks with precancerous growths in their mouths (so-called oral intraepithelial neoplasia), and had them rub a black raspberry gel on it for six weeks.
+Like the esophageal study with strawberries, most of the patients’ lesions improved, including cases of complete clinical regression.
+Now you see it; now you don’t, thanks to just berries.
+They were able to follow a reversal of genetic changes that led to the silencing of tumor-suppressor genes.

-On a gram for gram dry weight basis the freeze-drying holds up remarkably well, even better than freezing.
-Jam, though, presumably because of the heat processing, really takes a hit.
-On a consumed weight basis, though, the freeze-dried do shine, but just because an ounce of dried is equivalent to about a cup and a half of fresh.
+On a gram-for-gram dry weight basis, the freeze-drying holds up remarkably well—even better than freezing.
+Jam, though, presumably because of the heat processing, really does takes a hit.
+On a consumed-weight basis, though, the freeze-dried do shine—but just because an ounce of dried is equivalent to about a cup and a half of fresh berries.